DigitalGrinnell/PortAuthority/README.md

 ## Scripts and Environment - Tieing It All Together

 Very early on I created the *_scripts* directory to hold some of the _bash_ that I'd use to keep things tidy.
-I also started with the notion of keeping all my secrets (passwords mostly) in _.env_ files, but this became cumbersome so I have consolidated all secrets here into a single _.master.env_ file.
+I also started with the notion of keeping all my secrets (passwords mostly) in _.env_ files, but this became cumbersome so I have consolidated all secrets here into a single _.master.env_ file and _restart.sh_ takes care of distribution.

 ### .env File

 Clauses like `${PORTAINER_AUTH}` that you see in the code snippet above are references to these environment variables.
 The `docker-compose` command automatically reads any `.env` file it finds in the same directory as the `docker-compose.yml` it is reading, so I followed suit by putting a `.env` file in every such directory.

 `.env` files are also environment-specific.
-There's a set of them for DEV and a **different** set for PROD, with some different values in each environment.
+There's a .master.env for DEV and a **different** copy for PROD, with some different values in each environment.
 For example, in DEV `${PORTAINER_AUTH}` has a value of '--no-auth' specifying that no login/authorization is required; but in PROD that variable is set to '--admin-password $2y$05$Fh2wW6kMJVo8tkirrRYYYOkwvPKMVdkRqmZOUi7bHerJTNVoQfyWC' which specifies that the _admin_ username requires a password for authentication.

 A technique documented in https://docs.docker.com/compose/environment-variables/ is employed here to manage environment variables.